 Other photographers whose work is on show alongside that of Sim at the Photography Room are Maurice Weidemann and Dörte Conroy.
 Canberra’s dance community may remember Weidemann who photographed the National Capital Dancers at various times.
 Some of his dance photographs are part of the National Library’s dance collection, two of which are reproduced at the end of this post.

 Michelle Potter, 18 May 2017

-Featured image (detail): Eliza Sanders.
+Featured image (below in full): Eliza Sanders.
 Photo by Lorna Sim from the exhibition Enigma, 2017

 All photographs above © Lorna Sim.